All About Domains

 - If you want to transfer an existing domain to another WordPress.com blog or WordPress.com user, contact support.

 The registration of a new domain through WordPress.com is irreversible after the first 48 hours of registration.
-Before that, you can cancel the domain from My Upgrades.
+You can cancel a new domain registration from Purchases and receive a full refund within 48 hours of purchase.
 If you choose to cancel, you will receive an email to confirm the cancellation.
+After 48 hours, if you wish to cancel, please contact support.
+Note that new registrations are not refundable if canceled more than 48 hours after purchase.

-The mapping of an existing domain (registered at another registrar) falls within our 30-day refund window.
+Domain mapping upgrades (using an existing domain registered at another registrar) falls within our 30-day refund window.

 If you misspelled a domain, you can cancel it within the 48 hour cancellation window.
-From there, you can register a new, correct domain name for your site through My Domains.
+From there, you can register a new, correct domain name for your site through your domains page.

 If you purchased domain mapping and misspelled your domain during this process, you can cancel and refund within 30 days.
 Outside of that window, please contact support.